Courses that fulfill

 A critical survey of influential modern proposals concerning the nature, function and value of religion in human life.
 Engages students in close primary and secondary readings and analysis of (representative) major figures and themes in the global study of religion, both academically and confessionally.
 Incorporates resources from philosophy, theology, the social sciences and cultural studies.
 Prerequisite: Earlham Seminar I and II and consent of the instructor for non-Religion and Philosophy majors and minors.
 (D-I)

 An advanced textual study and exegesis in one or more biblical books, or study in biblical theology.
 Biblical courses at Earlham School of Religion may be credited under this listing.

 REL 320 PHILOSOPHY OF RELIGION (4 credits)

 A philosophical investigation into the phenomenon of religion, including an examination of the problems of meaning and truth in religious language and praxis.
 Also listed as PHIL 320.

 An exploration of intersections between religion and psychology with attention to the nature of self and wholeness in multiple traditions, "West" and "East."
 Topics will typically include Western psychologies and science of mind in dialogue with the Hindu understandings of Soul and Buddhist theories of consciousness.
 Prerequisite: Earlham Seminar I and II and one Religion course or consent of the instructor.
 (AY)

-*REL 330 CRIMINAL JUSTICE AND MORAL VISION (4 credits)
+*REL 330 MASS INCARCERATION AND MORAL VISION (4 credits)

 A critical examination of the social functions and theories of contemporary criminal justice in the United States.
 Special attention to the collateral social consequences of the "prison industrial complex," paramilitary policing and the death penalty.
 Fosters moral interpretations that contribute to popular movements for positive change.
 Prerequisites: Earlham Seminar I and II.
 Also listed as AAAS 330 and PAGS 331.
 (D-D) (AY)